Frogger: Scoring

-Every forward step scores 10 points, and every frog arriving safely home scores 50 points.
-10 points are also awarded per each unused ½ second of time.
-Guiding a lady frog home or eating a fly scores 200 points each, and when all 5 frogs reach home to end the level the player earns 1,000 points.
-A single bonus frog is 20,000 points.
-99,990 points is the maximum high score that can be achieved on an original arcade cabinet.
-Players may exceed this score, but the game only keeps the last 5 digits.
+Forward steps score ten points, and every frog arriving safely home scores 50.
+Ten points are awarded per each unused ½ second of time.
+Guiding a lady frog home or eating a fly scores 200 each, and when all five frogs reach home to end the level the player earns 1,000 points.
+A single bonus frog is given at 20,000 points, while 99,990 points is the maximum high score that can be achieved on an original arcade cabinet.
+Players may exceed this score, but the game "rolls over" and only keeps the last five digits.

 Release

 The game was developed by Konami.
-On July 22, 1981, Sega gained the exclusive rights to manufacture the game worldwide.
+On July 22, 1981, Sega gained exclusive rights to manufacture the game worldwide.

 North America

-Sega/Gremlin was skeptical about Frogger's earning potential in North America.
-This was because no other company licensed the game.
+Sega/Gremlin was skeptical about Frogger's earning potential in North America, as no other company had licensed the game.
 Also, an earlier game called Frogs that was developed there had flopped.
 It was believed that Eliminator would be the company's next big hit.
-Elizabeth Falconer, a market researcher at Sega/Gremlin, was tasked by Gremlin founder Frank Fogleman to check Gremlin's library of video presentations to see if there was anything worth licensing, and she stumbled across Frogger.

-Thinking the game deserved a chance though being "cute", she requested a licensing window for playtesting.
-She reminded executives who denigrated Frogger as a "women and kids game" by reminding them of Pac-Man.
+Elizabeth Falconer, a market researcher at Sega/Gremlin, was tasked by Gremlin founder Frank Fogleman to check the company's library of video presentations to see if there was anything worth licensing, and she stumbled across Frogger.
+Thinking the game deserved a chance in spite of being "cute", Falconer requested a licensing window for playtesting.
+She persuaded executives who denigrated Frogger as a "women and kids game" by reminding them of Pac-Man.
 Sega/Gremlin agreed to pay Konami $3,500 per day for a 60-day licensing window.
-A prototype was playtested in a San Diego bar and was so successful that distributors agreed to resell the game based on the test alone.
+A prototype was playtested at a San Diego bar and was so successful that distributors agreed to resell the game based on the test alone.

-Wanting to broaden the player base demographics, Jack Gordon, the director of video game sales at Sega/Gremlin, noted that women shied away from the "shoot em' ups" on the market and that games like Frogger "filled the void".
+Wanting to broaden the player base demographics, Jack Gordon, director of video game sales at Sega/Gremlin, noted that women shied away from the "shoot 'em ups" on the market, and that games like Frogger "filled the void".